|Guide||♦||45 Triplogs||1 Topic|

 Here's a swift little loop through some lightly untraveled trails to a nice rock outcropping overlooking Madera Canyon.
 You may have trouble believing this hike is in Tucson...

-I would like to thank Santa Rita expert and HAZ member Saguarohiker (Bill) for the beta on this outstanding little loop hike through some gorgeous Santa Rita country.
+I want to thank Santa Rita expert and HAZ member Saguarohiker (Bill) for the beta on this outstanding little loop hike through some gorgeous Santa Rita country.